Thoriso-Khutswane/cybersecurity-risk-dashboard/README.md

 # IT-Risk & Vulnerability Management Dashboard

 ## Overview
-This project simulates my previous working experience as an  IT Risk Data Analyst Associate at Momentum Group, focusing on  developing a real-time vulnerability visibility dashboard for risk teams.
+This project simulates my previous working experience as an  IT Risk Data Analyst Associate at Momentum Group, focusing on  developing a real-time vulnerability visibility dashboard for risk teams across the organization.

 ### Business Context